Android-Observatory/FotaFinder/README.md

 ## License

-This project is under a MIT License, please check the file [LICENSE](./LICENSE) to find more information about it.
+This project is licensed under a MIT License, please check the file [LICENSE](./LICENSE) to find more information about it.

 ## Contact Information